bonapark00/swift4d/README.md

 ## Trained Models

 You can find our dynerf models [here](https://1drv.ms/f/c/80737028a7921b70/EoI6KahH9KlKrZMvJ0eBGqgBSGiB-Ag0cVHpxXxb1AM_4A?e=dtkW2e).
 The VRU Basketball dataset we used in the paper can be found [here](https://github.com/WuJH2001/VRU-Basketball).

----
+And you can also download our Basketball dataset from hugging face [here](https://huggingface.co/datasets/BestWJH/VRU_Basketball)

 ## Contributions

 **This project is still under development.
 Please feel free to raise issues or submit pull requests to contribute to our codebase.
 Thanks to [4DGS](https://github.com/hustvl/4DGaussians)**

 ---